This site is intended for health professionals only

 Examining the impact of COVID-19 on hospital provision in rheumatology

-How has the continuum of care and throughput in rheumatology been impacted by the pandemic?
+Covid-19 impact on continuum of care and throughput in rheumatology

 According to Dr Mankia, a significant amount of clinical workload in rheumatology is undertaken in an outpatient setting where there is often a high turnover of patients.
 Prior to the pandemic, the department held large clinics, which typically included up to 40 patients who were seen every 15 or 20 minutes, with all of them seated in close proximity.
 As a consequence of the pandemic, all this changed, literally overnight, with routine face-to-face consultations suspended and moved to being largely undertaken remotely over the telephone.
 A further effect of the pandemic that had an important impact on the running of the service was how many of the clinical staff were re-deployed and Dr Mankia himself was tasked with working as a consultant on a general medical ward for a couple of weeks.